Microsoft Windows

 To download and install the Mendix Service Console, follow these steps:

-1. Download the latest version of the Mendix Service Console by following the Related downloads link from the Studio Pro Download Page of the Marketplace.
+1. Download the latest version of the Mendix Service Console module from the Marketplace.

 2. Install the Mendix Service Console by following the installation wizard.